-The event was held in the State Room in which there was a 22,000 dollar Steinway concert grand piano, the singers occupied the dias.
+The event was held in the State Room in which there was a 22,000 dollar Steinway concert grand piano and the singers occupied the dias.
 They were dressed in black suits and wore white choker neckties.
-The choir had been allotted a strict time slot of half an hour but were so engaging that the concert lasted one and a half hours, there was no formal programme and the conductor and choir had to improvise.
+The choir had been allotted a strict time slot of half an hour but were so engaging that the concert lasted one and a half hours and, as there was no formal programme, the conductor and choir had to improvise.
 Several choruses were performed ending with Morfa Rhuddlan and the March of the Men of Harlech.
-Immediately the piece ended the President shook hands with Glyndwr Richards and enquired if the latter piece was the Welsh war song.
+Immediately as the piece ended the President shook hands with Glyndwr Richards and enquired if the latter piece was the Welsh war song.
 The choir was encouraged to continue singing and a further 8 or 9 choruses were performed.
 Reports say that the President nearly blistered his hands applauding Men of Harlech.

 The President and his lady were surprised to learn from the conductor that the choir were not professional singers and that all but two of the ensemble were coal miners.
 The President remarked that he had expected a good concert but never dreamed of such a treat as this.